aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 ![Slow filters example](@assets/slowfilters.gif)

 We click a category, but the URL does not update until the await on the `page.tsx` doing the data fetching is resolved.
-This is because the router is waiting for the page to be rendered before it updates the URL.
+This is because the router is waiting for the page to be finish rendering on the server before it updates the URL.
 Since we are relying on the URL to be updated instantly, our implementation logic breaks.

 ## Tracking the Pending State of the Search